-We identified DMCs and DMGs with low-pass cell-free WGBS data, even very limited CpGs were coverage by our assay.
-On average, each dataset for corresponding cfDNA sample had 61,018 CpGs with sequencing depth over 5 (Method, Supplementary Table 3).
-Totally, advanced HCC patients had 1,695 DMCs identified (Supplementary Table 4), of which all the DMCs were hypo-methylated comparing to healthy individuals.
-Among those, 23 DMCs located in gene body of seven genes: HFM1, PMF1, PMF1-BGLAP, DLG2, SENP5, SLCO5A1, REXO1L1P.
-In the three early stage HCC patients, we identified 93 DMCs (Supplementary Table 5), of which 86 were in common with those observed in advanced HCC patients and 5 located within PMF1 and PMF1-BGLAP (Fig 3A; Table 1).
-Relative high proportions of hypo-LMRs (>10%) were observed in one hepatitis and two cirrhosis patients (Fig 2B), indicating their high HCC risk.
-Totally, all four groups had 74 DMCs in common (Fig 3A), which suggested that methylation changes may occur in early stage of liver disease progression prior to HCC.
+We identified DMCs and DMGs with low-pass cell-free WGBS data, and very limited CpGs were covered by our assay.
+On average, each cfDNA sample had 61,018 CpGs with sequencing depth over 5 reads (Method, Supplementary Table 3).
+In total, advanced HCC patients had 1,695 DMCs identified (Supplementary Table 4), of which all the DMCs were hypo-methylated compared to healthy individuals.
+Among those, 23 DMCs were located in seven genes: HFM1, PMF1, PMF1-BGLAP, DLG2, SENP5, SLCO5A1, REXO1L1P.
+In the three early stage HCC patients, we identified 93 DMCs (Supplementary Table 5), of which 86 were in common with those observed in advanced HCC patients and five were located within PMF1 and PMF1-BGLAP (Fig 3A; Table 1).
+Relatively high proportions of hypo-LMRs (>10%) were observed in one hepatitis and two cirrhosis patients (Fig 2B), possibly indicating their high HCC risk.
+In total, all four clinical groups had 74 DMCs in common (Fig 3A), which suggested that methylation changes may occur in the early stages of liver disease progression prior to HCC.
 Table 1 displayed the genes with DMCs in the four comparisons.
-Particularly, SENP5 gene had 7 significantly hypo-methylated DMCs with consistently high sequencing coverage across all individuals (149 reads, on average, Supplementary Fig 3, and Fig 3B).
+In particular, SENP5 gene had seven significantly hypo-methylated DMCs with consistently high sequencing coverage across all individuals (149 reads, on average, Supplementary Fig 3, and Fig 3B).
 Intriguingly, all 7 DMCs that we found in intron 2 of SENP5 were located near previously reported HBV integration sites in HCC (Fig 3C) (26).

-Over representing of DMCs in repeat regions and surrounding HBV integration sites
+Overrepresentation of DMCs in repeat regions and surrounding HBV integration sites

-Genome feature distribution of CpGs illustrated that they tended to locate at intergenic region and repeat regions (Methods, Supplementary Fig 4A), and CpGs in repeat regions had much higher sequencing depth in this low pass sequencing strategy than those in other regions (P < 2.2x10-16, Wilcoxon rank sum test; Supplementary Fig 4B).
-On average, 64% of all these CpGs were in the repeat regions (Supplementary Fig 4C), and this percentage varied from 49% to 87% among individuals.
-Differential methylation analysis required the CpG sites having sequencing reads over 5 in all individual (Method), and qualified CpG were over represented in repeat regions.
-Finally, 91% of DMCs of advanced HCC patients located within repeat regions (Fig 4A).
-Considering repeat region is a known feature of HBV integration sites (27, 28), we subsequently analyzed the location of DMCs relative to reported HBV integration sites (26, 29-34).
-Among 1,695 DMCs in advanced HCC patients, eighteen completely overlapped with the HBV integration sites, including two in SENP5 (Supplementary Table 8).
-Meanwhile, 36.5% of DMCs located within 100bp region either upstream or downstream of integration sites, and 95.8% of DMCs within 5K regions (Fig 4A).
-Overall, these DMCs were more significantly enriched in HBV integration sites compared with promoter and gene body regions (Fig 4B).
+Genome feature distribution of CpGs illustrated that they tended to be located at intergenic region and repeat regions (Methods, Supplementary Fig 4A), and CpGs in repeat regions had much higher sequencing depth in this low pass sequencing strategy compared to those in other regions (P < 2.2x10-16, Wilcoxon rank sum test; Supplementary Fig 4B).
+On average, 64% of all these CpGs were in the repeat regions (Supplementary Fig 4C), and this percentage varied from 49% to 87% across the samples.
+Differential methylation analysis required the CpG sites having over five sequencing reads in all samples (Method), and the resulting CpGs were over represented in repeat regions.
+Finally, 91% of DMCs of advanced HCC patients were located within repeat regions (Fig 4A).
+Considering that repeat regions are a known feature of HBV integration sites (27, 28), we subsequently analyzed the location of DMCs relative to reported HBV integration sites (26, 29-34).
+Among the 1,695 DMCs observed in advanced HCC patients, eighteen completely overlapped with the HBV integration sites, including two in SENP5 (Supplementary Table 8).
+Additionally, 36.5% of the DMCs were located within a 100bp region either upstream or downstream of integration sites, and 95.8% of DMCs were within 5Kbp (Fig 4A).
+Overall, these DMCs were more significantly enriched in HBV integration sites compared to promoter and gene coding regions (Fig 4B).